samuel-book/samuel_shap_paper_1/paper/6_appendix.md

 ## A comparison of thrombolysis use in high and low thrombolysing units by feature values

-This experiment plots the relationships between feature values and thrombolysis use for low and high thrombolysing hospitals.
-The high and low thrombolysing hopsitals are taken as the top and bottom 30 hospitals as ranked by the predicted thrombolysis use in the same 10k cohort of patients.
-We find that thrombolysis use in low thrombolysing hospitals follows the same general relationship with feature values as the high thrombolysing hospitals, but thrombolysis is consistently lower.
+We investigated the relationships between feature values and thrombolysis use for low and high thrombolysing hospitals.
+The high and low thrombolysing hopsitals were taken as the top and bottom 30 hospitals as ranked by the predicted thrombolysis use in the same 10k cohort of patients.
+We found that thrombolysis use in low thrombolysing hospitals followed the same general relationship with feature values as the high thrombolysing hospitals, but thrombolysis was consistently lower.

 <img src="./images/09_compare_thrombolysis_by_feature.jpg" width="800"/>